Adam-ZS/USB-WiFi-Keylogger/README.md

 # USB WiFi Keylogger
-> Academic Cybersecurity Project — CSE499A Capstone
+> Academic Cybersecurity Project
 A hardware USB pass-through keylogger using an Arduino Pro Micro, USB Host Shield (MAX3421E), and ESP32.
-Captures keystrokes from any USB keyboard and serves them over WiFi via a browser interface.
+Captures keystrokes from any USB keyboard, sends them to PC and serves them over WiFi via a browser interface.

 ---

 ## ⚠️ Disclaimer

-This project was built strictly for academic and educational purposes as part of a university cybersecurity capstone project.
+This project was built strictly for academic and educational purposes as part of a cybersecurity capstone project.
 It must only be used on hardware you personally own in a controlled lab environment.
 Deploying this on any system without explicit written authorisation is illegal.

 ---